mlin6436/mlin6436.github.io/_posts/2014-08-20-useful-git-commands.md

 ##Push changes

-Want to be colleborative?
-You need to push your commits to the central repository so that your colleagues can see them.
+So far it is all great, but only in your machine.
+If you want to be colleborative, push your commits to the central repository so that your colleagues can [criticise](http://dilbert.com/strips/comic/2011-01-14/) them.

 {% highlight bash %}
 $ git push
 {% endhighlight %}

-In case you haven't setup a remote repository for the current branch yet, hook it up with one.
+In case you haven't setup a remote repository for your current branch yet, hook it up with one.

 {% highlight bash %}
 $ git remote add origin <remote>
 {% endhighlight %}

-Then do the push to remote.
+Then do the push again.

 ##Branch

-It's important to create a branch to get everything organised for things like new feature, bugfix or release candidate.
-TODO: And I will put together a blog about Git workflow to explain this further.
+It's important to get organised using dedicated branches for stuff like new feature, bugfix or release candidate.
+TODO: I will put together a blog about Git workflow to explain this further.

 Branching in Git is fast.
 Faster than subversion.